DrYenyen/PPPwnGo-Guide/README.md

 6. Choose **Do not use** for *Proxy Server*
 7. Go back and be ready to press on *Test internet connection*

+# Putting the goldhen payload on a usb
+Format a usb drive to exFAT
+In PPPwnGO settings choose *GoldHen to USB*
+Find the folder for your firmware and from inside of it copy the goldhen.bin file onto your usb drive

 # Running the exploit Python
 From the 3rd dropdown menu choose *the PPPwn python* option
 Press on *Back*